 Sunlight exposure helps the majority of people with psoriasis but obviously it must be used cautiously to avoid the risk of developing skin cancer.

 Excimer Laser – This is a carefully focused beam of laser light delivered through a sophisticated liquid light guide delivery system, the XTRAC system is designed to clear unsightly psoriatic skin plaques quickly and effectively.
 Because it concentrates light on active lesions, XTRAC allows your health care technician to deliver the high therapeutic doses necessary for rapid clearing without risk to healthy skin.
-NEDA has XTRAC treatments at several of its facilities.
+We have XTRAC treatments at some of our facilities.

 Narrowband UVB Light Therapy – Sunlight and ultraviolet light slow the rapid growth of skin cells.
 Psoriasis patients are directed to carefully sunbathe.
 People with psoriasis all over their bodies may require treatment with light boxes for full body exposure.
-At Neda many of our offices are equipped with the latest light treatment technology available.
+Many of our offices are equipped with the latest light treatment technology available.

 Biologic Drugs – Biologic drugs, or "biologics," are given by injection or intravenous (IV) infusion.
 A biologic is a protein-based drug derived from living cells cultured in a laboratory.
 While biologics have been used to treat disease for more than 100 years, the advent of modern day molecular biologic techniques has accelerated their use in modern day medicine tremendously in the last decade.